xprag/metaphor-comprehension/analysis/README.md

 Installation
 ------------

-Get the data output file named.
-In order to get the stimuli file, you can send an email to antonio.pierro_at_gmail.com or francesca.ervas_at_gmail.com.
+Get the data output file named "metaphor-comprehension-data.zip" and unzip the zip file in "metaphor-comprehension" directory.
+In order to get the data file, you can send an email to antonio.pierro_at_gmail.com or francesca.ervas_at_gmail.com.

 Install package